armand0e/Repo-Save-Manager/README.md

 1.  **Download:** Get the `RepoSaveManager.exe` file from the [Releases](https://github.com/armand0e/Repo-Save-Manager/releases) page of this project.
 2.  **Run:** Double-click `RepoSaveManager.exe` to start the application.
 You can place the `.exe` file anywhere (like your Desktop).
-3.  **Backup:** Click "Backup Current Save" to make a copy of your latest game save.
+3.  **Backup:** Click "Backup Current Save" to make a copy of your latest game save (or select a specific save from the dropdown)
 4.  **View:** Your backups will appear in the list.
 5.  **Restore:** Select a backup from the list and click "Restore Selected Save" to load it into the game.
-6.  **Edit (Optional):** Select a backup and click "Edit Save" to open the editor window.
+6.  **Edit:** Select a backup and click "Edit Save" to open the editor window.
 Make your changes and click "Save Changes".

 **Where are backups stored?**